 In August of 2008 a chapel presentation was made by Mooseheads owner and former NHLer Bobby Smith and HMI Atlantic Director, Bruce Smith at the Owners/Governors meetings in Victoriaville, QC.
-That season new teams were added: Drummondville Voltigeurs, Baie-Comeau Drakkar, Lewiston Maineiacs, Acadie-Bathurst Titan and Cape Breton Screaming Eagles.
-Shortly thereafter the Rouyn-Noranda Huskies and PEI Rocket joined the growing list of teams.
-In the 2012-13 season the Val-d’ Or Foreurs and Sherbrooke Phoenix were added bringing the number to 11 of the 18 teams making chapel programs available to their players.
-We hope to one day see all 18 teams providing this service to their players.
+That season new teams were added.
+Currently 11 of the 18 teams in the QMJHL make chapels available to their players.

 CHAPEL @ THE RINK